COLIN SHINKIN –

 His first article on SE Beetles saw the light of day in the May 1981 issue of “BEETLING” Magazine published in the UK by Autometrix Publications.
 A lot of resulting reader interest in that article and collaboration with equally well-known authority, particularly on early VW production matters, Chris Barber resulted in a series of articles in BEETLING’s successor “Volkswagen Audi Car” Magazine during 1983.
 In these pre-internet days, the articles were a definitive reference source not only about European produced SE Beetles but the, then little known and unique, SE Beetles manufactured in South Africa.

 Further updating articles on SE Beetles researched by Stephen were published throughout the 1980’s and 1990’s in “Safer Motoring” Magazine (later VW Motoring).
-Stephen continues to write occasional articles for Autometrix Publications’ current “Volkswagen Driver” Magazine and for “MODEL Collector” Magazine.
+More recently Stephen contributed occasional articles to Autometrix Publications’ “Volkswagen Driver” Magazine, regular contributions to “MODEL Collector” Magazine and currently contributes to “Diecast Collector” Magazine.

 United by a passion for the subject Stephen has, since 2015, been working with Colin Shinkin behind the scenes at SEBeetles.com which is the most comprehensive information resources in the world about the Special Edition (Sales Campaign) Beetles.
 Between them, Colin and Stephen are currently undertaking extensive, painstaking, background research with the intent of keeping this immensely successful website up-to-date.